dd-radic/nabu/documentation/Vision.md

 	<meta charset="UTF-8">
 	<meta name="viewport" content="width=device-width, initial-scale=1.0">
 </head>

+<!DOCTYPE html>
 <body>
+	<h1>Vision Document</h1>
 	<h1>1.
 Introduction</h1>
 	<p> Learning is often more effective when it feels like play.
-Many educational apps use quizzes,
-but these can become repetitive and boring.
+Many educational apps use quizzes,but these can become repetitive and boring.
 A learning app with interactive puzzles and gamification can improve engagement while reinforcing knowledge.
-This project focuses on developing a mobile/web application that delivers various puzzle- based learning activities with progress tracking and rewards.
+This project focuses on developing a mobile/web application that delivers various puzzle-based learning activities with progress tracking and rewards.
 The emphasis is on app development (frontend + backend), user experience, and gamification mechanics.</p>
 	<h1>2.
 Positioning</h1>
 	<h2>2.1 Problem Statement</h2>
 	<table>